Cantaritos cocktail Recipe

 Serving and Garnish Ideas for the Cantaritos

-Not many cocktails have a dedicated drinking vessel (think a Margarita or Martini), but the Cantaritos is one of the few.
-We highly recommend serving your Cantaritos in its traditional clay cup known as a Cantaritos de Barro.
+Not every cocktail has its own drinking vessel (think a Margarita or Martini), but the Cantaritos is one that does.
+Therefore, we highly recommend serving your Cantaritos in its traditional clay cup known as a Cantaritos de Barro.

 If you don’t have one of those, a Collins Glass works well too.
 Alternatively, you can use a Rocks Glass or even a Mule Mug.
 For more information, check out this article about the different types of cocktail glassware.